chgodard/diva-hesperos/_posts/2023-06-06-hesperos-user-manual.md

 ### Layer controls
 ---
 When data is loading, two layers are created: the *`image`* layer and the *`annotations`* layer.
 Order in the layer list correspond to the overlayed order.
-By clicking on these layers you will have acces to different layer controls (at the top left corner of the application).
-All actions can be undone/redone with the Ctrl-Z/Shift-Ctrl-Z keyboard shortcuts.
+By clicking on these layers you will have access to different layer controls (at the top left corner of the application).
 You can also hide a layer by clicking on its eye icon on the layer list.
+> All actions can be undone/redone with the Ctrl-Z/Shift-Ctrl-Z keyboard shortcuts.
+{: .prompt-tip }

 <ins>For the *image* layer:</ins>
 - *`opacity`*: a slider to control the global opacity of the layer.